All Products

 Background information

-1. An AccessKey pair of an Alibaba Cloud account or a Resource Access Management (RAM) user.
-An AccessKey pair is permanently valid.
-It consists of an AccessKey ID and an AccessKey secret.
+1. The AccessKey pair of an Alibaba Cloud account or a Resource Access Management (RAM) user.
+An AccessKey pair is permanently valid and consists of an AccessKey ID and an AccessKey secret.

 2. An STS token of a RAM role.
-An STS token is a temporary credential.
-You can specify a validity period and access permissions for an STS token.
-For more information, see What is STS?
+An STS token is a temporary credential with a customizable validity period and permissions.
+For more information, see What is STS.

 3. A bearer token.
 It is used for identity authentication and authorization.